htcondor/htcondor/docs/version-history/development-release-series-91.rst

 New Features:

+- SSL authentication can be automatically configured in the *condor_collector*, providing a mechanism to more easily bootstrap secure authentication within the pool.
+Tools will allow users to setup trust with the generated CA similarly to how SSH enables trust on first use of a remote host.
+  :jira:`501`

 - HAD daemons now default to using SHA-256 checksums rather than MD5 checksums for replication, so they will be unable to replicate with HTCondor daemons that are older than version 8.8.13. see macro:`HAD_FIPS_MODE` for more information.